Jamie Chan and Leah Pires

 Rachel Haidu is an associate professor in the Department of Art and Art History and director of the Graduate Program in Visual and Cultural Studies at the University of Rochester.
 She is the author of The Absence of Work: Marcel Broodthaers 1964–1976 (MIT Press/October Books, 2010) and numerous essays, most recently on the works of Ulrike Müller, Andrzej Wróblewski, Yvonne Rainer, Sharon Hayes, James Coleman, Gerhard Richter, and Sol LeWitt.
 Her current book manuscript examines notions of selfhood that develop in contemporary artist’s films and video, dance, and painting.
 View articles by Rachel Haidu here.

 Ed Halter is a founder and director of Light Industry, a venue for film and electronic art in Brooklyn, New York, and Critic in Residence at Bard College in Annandale-on-Hudson, New York.
-His writing has appeared in Artforum, The Believer, frieze, Mousse, The Village Voice, and elsewhere.
 View articles by Ed Halter here.

-Jeanine Herman is the French-to-English translator of ten works of fiction and nonfiction, including books by Julia Kristeva (The Sense and Nonsense of Revolt, Intimate Revolt, and Hatred and Forgiveness), Julien Gracq, Kettly Mars, Laure (Colette Peignot), and Nicolas Bourriaud.
+Jeanine Herman is the translator of works by Julia Kristeva, Julien Gracq, Kettly Mars, Jean Genet, and Francis Ponge.
 She is a Chevalier in the French Order of Arts and Letters.
-Read articles by Jeanine Herman here.
+View articles by Jeanine Herman here.

 Matt Hooley is a visiting assistant professor in the Consortium of Studies in Race, Colonialism, and Diaspora at Tufts University.
 He writes about Indigenous literary and visual arts modernisms, US colonialism, and the environment.
 He received a PhD in English and Native Studies from the University of Wisconsin-Madison and is working on a book project titled Ordinary Empire: Native Modernism and the Ecologies of Settlement.
 View articles by Matt Hooley here.